 When you defeat a monster, either by killing it or using a card to eliminate it, you get its Treasure.
-Each monster has a Treasure number get its Treasure.
 Each monster has a Treasure number on the bottom of its card.
 Draw that many treasures.
 Draw face-down if you killed the monster alone.
 Draw face-up, so the whole party can see what you got, if someone helped you.